-If you have holly in your landscape but have never experienced the lovely berries, you likely have all female or all male.
-Before you pull them out and replace with new though, you can identify male and female plants by the flowers.
+If you have holly in your landscape but have never experienced the lovely berries, you likely have all females or all males.
+Before you pull them out and replace them with new though, you can identify male and female plants by the flowers.

 All holly flowers produce four petals.
 Inside those petals will be your gender indicator.

-Male holly will have four stamen that supports the anthers or pollen sacks.
-These contain a sticky, yellow pollen.
+Male holly will have four stamens that support the anthers or pollen sacks.
+These contain sticky, yellow pollen.

 How do I know what male holly will pollinate my female holly?

 The male plant of the same species will often be the best pollinizer.
 But, when in doubt, here’s a handy cheat sheet for some of the more common holly planted in the St. Louis area.

 How many male hollies do I need to plant and how far apart?